mjaczynski/under-maintenance/README.md

 Example
 -------

 In this following example, 2 REST services will return code 500 with a JSON message, and any other URL will be redirected to the `down.html` page.
+All the following options are optional and the default will be used if not provided.

 ```
 var under_maintenance = require('under-maintenance');